kneo/indi-bresserexos2/README.md

 ## Known Issues
 - Tracking modes can not be set, only Sidereal Tracking is working right now.
+- The auto guiding interface is not yet fully implemented, but its one step closer.
 - KStars only updates location but not the time, everything is implemented, but the function is not called by the EKOS Software.
 - More a Hint than an issue: Sync only works when tracking an object.
 This behaviour is implemented on the handbox and can not be changed.
 - Newer versions of indi (Version 1.8.8) may break the build, since the driver interface has changed.